The Powerful Reason This Boy Stood Up Against Anti-LGBTQ Protesters

 @markaudiowave the boy was stopping a anti-LGBT march because he "hates people who hate".
 This generations "Tank Man" from Tiananmen Square.— Mark Longhurst (@markaudiowave) September 12, 2016

 Same-sex marriage is illegal in 22 of Mexico's 31 states.
-The march was organized by the group Frente Nacional por la Familia (National Front for the Family).
-According to the organization, more than 1 million people participated in protests in all 31 states.
+The march was organised by the group Frente Nacional por la Familia (National Front for the Family).
+According to the organisation, more than 1 million people participated in protests in all 31 states.

 Advertisement